Prior Conservatories Home Page Create an Outlook that is exceptional

 Flats and Maisonettes

-You are not permitted to develop these properties with obtaining planning permission, there are no exceptions to this rule.
+• You are not permitted to develop flats or maisonettes without obtaining planning permission, there are no exceptions to this rule.

-The above mentioned apply to developments carried out after July 1, 1948.
+The above mentioned rules and regulations apply to developments carried out after July 1st, 1948.

-There are some additional points and conditions which can alter whether or not you will require planning permission and are as detailed below:-
+There are some additional points and conditions which can alter whether or not you will need to be granted planning permission for your conservatory and are as detailed below...

 1. If your conservatory covers an area greater that 50% of the original garden.